Reclamation definition

 Reclamation means the reprocessing of a recovered fluorinated greenhouse gas in order to match the equivalent performance of a virgin substance, taking into account its intended use;

-Reclamation means the reclamation and restoration of land, water and any future, current or former mines, and any other Environment affected by such mines, as required pursuant to any Mining Law or any Environmental or Mining Permit.
+Reclamation means the reclamation and restoration of land, water and any future, current, abandoned or former mines, and of any other Environment affected by such mines, as required pursuant to SMCRA, any other Environmental Law or any Environmental Permit.

 Reclamation means the treatment of domestic, municipal, or industrial wastewater or sewage to